RajkumarAute/RajkumarAute/readme.md

 ## Experience
 > ### ![](./image/tcs.jpg) [Tata Consultancy Services](http://www.tcs.com){:target="_blank"} ~ Bangalore
 | _IT Analyst_ | _**AWS Cloud Architect and DevOps**_ | Dec 2020 - Present.
-* Using Git and Terraform to automate the creation of cloud infrastructure
+* Using Git and Terraform to automate the creation of cloud infra
 * Design and implementation of AWS services across multiple accounts.
-* Addressing L2 production issues on AWS cloud infrastructure.
+* Addressing L2 production issues on AWS cloud infra.
+* Launched and maintaining AWS Workspace and bundles.

 > ### ![](./image/devdigital.jpg) [DevDigital Vadodara](http://www.devdigital.com){:target="_blank"} ~ WFH
 | _Server Administrator | **DevOps, and AWS Cloud Architect**_ | May 2020 - Nov 2020.
+* ECS, EKS, k8s, and Docker used to build containerized infra and Terraform used to build AWS infra.
-* Built and automated the process using Terraform, Kubernetes, CI/CD, Jenkins, and Docker.
+* Built and automated the process using CI/CD, Git, and Jenkins.
-* Designed and built the AWS multi-tier infrastructure and services.
+* Designed and built the AWS three-tier infra and services.
-* Addressed L3 production issues on AWS infrastructure as well as L1 on Azure infrastructure.
+* Addressed L3 production issues on AWS infra as well as L1 on Azure infrastructure.
 * Contributed to Hosting and migration of websites and applications on Linux and Virtual web hosting services.
-* Supported 15+ Citrix XenServer Host machines with 80+ VMs, and Cloud migration.

 > ### ![](./image/lera.jpg) [Lera Technologies](http://www.lera.us){:target="_blank"} ~ Hyderabad
 | _Senior System Administrator | **DevOps, AWS Architect, Azure**_ | Sep 2019 - Apr 2020.
-* Git, Docker, Terraform, Kubernetes, and CI/CD DevOps tools were used for automation.
+* Kubernetes and Docker have been used to build micro services and Terraform has been used to build cloud infra.
+* Git and Jenkins are used to build a CI/CD pipeline for automating deployment of the application and services.
-* Designed and build the AWS Cloud infrastructure. and handled L2 production concerns.
+* Designed and built the AWS Cloud infrastructure for Production, as well as taking care of L2 production issues.
 * Supported 6+ Citrix XenServer host machines with 40+ VMs, Office 365, and JD Edwards ERP As CNC Admin.

 > ### ![](./image/wla.jpg) [Wonderla Holidays Ltd.](http://www.wonderla.com){:target="_blank"} ~ Hyderabad
 | _Executive IT | **AWS & Linux**_ | Aug 2018 - Aug 2019
-* Accomplished multiple AWS Cloud Services, Git, etc.,
+* Accomplished multiple AWS Cloud Services, such as EC2, RDS, S3,
-* Achieved 98% service uptime on Linux & DB servers on AWS Cloud and VMWare ESXi.
+* Achieved 98% service uptime for Billing application and Website on Linux & DB servers on AWS Cloud and VMWare ESXi.
-* Supported on FortiGate 100E Firewall and Multiple Network devices.
+* Handled the on-premises infra to Cloud migration project.
+* Implemented DevOps tools to improve application deployment. such as Git, and Jenkins.

 > ### ![](./image/3i.jpg) [3i Infotech Consultancy Services Ltd.](http://www.3i-infotech.com){:target="_blank"} ~ Hyderabad
 | _System Engineer | **AWS, Linux, Windows.**_ | Mar 2015 - Jul 2018.